 Our deferred tax assets are primarily composed of federal and state tax NOL carryforwards.
 As of December 31, 2016, we had federal NOL carryforwards of \$60.9 million and state NOL carryforwards of \$67.8 million available to reduce future taxable income, if any.
 These federal NOL carryforwards will begin to expire at various dates starting in 2031.
-The state NOL carryforwards will begin to expire at various dates starting in 2027.
-In general, if we experience a greater than 50 percentage point aggregate change in ownership of specified significant stockholders over a three-year period, utilization of our pre-change NOL carryforwards will be subject to an annual limitation under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, and similar state laws.
+The state NOL carryforwards will begin to expire at various dates starting in 2031.
+The state NOL carryforwards will begin to expire at various dates starting in 2031.
+The state NOL carryforwards will be subject to an annual limitation under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, and similar state laws.
 Such limitations may result in expiration of a portion of the NOL carryforwards before utilization and may be substantial.
 If we experience a Section 382 ownership change as a result of future offerings or changes in our stock ownership, some of which changes are outside our control, the tax benefits related to the NOL carryforwards may be further limited or lost.